 Everyone can learn how to play the piano and sing.
 Even acquiring basic skills in piano and voice can add tremendous satisfaction to our lives.
 Making music is not only about feeling joy and having fun: a recent study by the Brain and Creativity Institute at the University of Southern California demostrated that music training impacts brain structure.
 Children who receive even a few years of music lessons have brains that mature faster.
 Music training during childhood can also benefit language acquisition, speech perception and the readiness to read.

 Here is an exciting article from PBS Parents about the benefits of music education for children:

 Benefits of Music

 There is no substitute for music.
 Music enriches the inner self: it nourishes the love of learning, puts us in touch with our feelings and facilitates growth in motivation, self-discipline, time management and social skills.
 We do not play an instrument or sing to get to the end of the piece, we do it to make music.

-It is easy to get started with lessons and music helps us to get away from our daily routine and relate to the wider world.
+It is easy for beginners to get started with piano and voice lessons, and music helps us to get away from our daily routine and relate to the wider world.
 It teaches cooperation and teamwork and encourages cultural awareness, reflecting the history, literature, and culture of a country in song texts and musical styles.
 In addition, song lyrics offer a unique means of reinforcing speaking, listening, reading and writing skills.